hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 - writing type safe operating system APIs
    - while maintaining the original bytes without decoding
-   - abstracting over unix and windows
+   - abstracting over Unix and Windows
    - making minimal assumptions on underlying encodings

 Not so useful for: